works123/GARCH-Modeling-Using-GTBank-Monthly-Close-Share-Price/README.md

 2. Nigerian Deposit Money Bank loan-to-deposit data
 3. Nigerian 91 day treasury bill monthly  rate data

-I have also provided the R script I used in attempting to model the Time series derived from modeling the GTBank month close share price time series.
+I have also provided the R script(garch_final.R) I used in attempting to model the Time series derived from modeling the GTBank month close share price time series.